-iFeatures will expand on its track record of championing powerful voices and original stories with a strong sense of place by supporting and representing UK-wide talent and stories.
+iFeatures has a track record of championing powerful voices and original stories with a strong sense of place by supporting and representing UK-wide talent and stories.
 Previous feature films have shone a new light on 19th century Northumberland, rural Norfolk, farming in Somerset and Jehovah’s Witnesses in the North West, while films coming soon include the first British film made in British Sign Language and female driven stories set in the unseen margins of Brighton and an off-season Cornish holiday park.
-Further films developed by iFeatures and produced outside the programme include multi-award winning northern films ADULT LIFE SKILLS and GOD'S OWN COUNTRY.

 No documents found.